Malabarba/ham-mode/README.md

 This major mode will allow you edit your email (or whatever else you're writing) with the full power of `markdown-mode`.
-In fact, you will usually be able to write richer structures then client's web interface would normally allow you to (lists within lists, for instance).
+In fact, you will usually be able to write richer structures than the client's web interface would normally allow you to (lists within lists, for instance).
 Just check out `C-h C-f markdown-mode RET` to see the full range of commands available for editing.